 I recommend the Denman hairbrush or the vent hairbrush for creating body and volume in fine hair.
 I love the versatility of the Denman hairbrush.

-It comes in different sizes, which means you can use a small brush to create gentle movement or a larger hairbrush to create bigger volume and waves.
+It comes in different sizes, which means you can use a small brush to create gentle movement or a large hairbrush to create volume and big waves.

-Check out my blog Short Bob Hairstyles: 3 Styles for your Bob Haircut for tips on how to work with this hairstyling essential.
+Check out my blog Short Bob Hairstyles: 3 Styles for your Bob Haircut.
+Discover tips on how to work with this hairstyling essential.

 How can I give my hair more volume?